pmbpg-dev/week-14-contact-app/README.md

 # Contact App

-A modern contact app web aplication, and users can,anage contacts.
+A modern contact app web aplication, and users can manage contacts.

 ___